n-0/backtest-imc-prosperity-2023/README.md

 The central method is `simulate_alternative`.
 There are some default parameters and the meaning is
 ```
-simulate_alternative(round: int, day: int, trader, print_position=False, time_limit=999900, end_liquidation=True)
+def simulate_alternative(round: int, day: int, trader, time_limit=999900, end_liquidation=True, halfway=False, print_position=False):
 ```
 where round and day are substituted to the following path `{TRAINING_DATA_PREFIX}/prices_round_{round}_day_{day}.csv` (same for `trades_round...`).
 Be careful if you're using windows, where the separator is `\`.
-Trader is your algorithm trader, `print_position` prints before every call of `Trader.run` the current position to the stdout and `time_limit` can be decreased to only read a part of the full training file. `end_liquidation=False` stops the backtest from liquidating all your open positions in the last round.
+Trader is your algorithm trader, `time_limit` can be decreased to only read a part of the full training file. `end_liquidation=False` stops the backtest from liquidating all your open positions in the last round. `halway` enables smarter order matching, `print_position` prints before every call of `Trader.run` the current position to the stdout

 ## Logging with jmerle's visualizer
 Because the `backtester` doesn't read from the stdout nor stderr, logs produced have an empty `Submission logs:` section (still limit exceeds are printed).